NavanYatavelli/fastpages/_posts/2022-09-25-scrum-project-idea.md

 ![]({{ site.baseurl }}/images/unknown.png)

-Here is a poster that my team and I created together to describe each role of a SCRUM team in detail!
+This poster here is one that my team and I created together in order to describe each role of a SCRUM team and the process that goes into a sprint from the start to the end.